benhook1013/space-game/PLAN.md

   blending.
 A weighted size/brightness distribution with subtle colour jitter adds variety, and layered parallax with gentle alpha twinkling adds depth.
   - Optional nebula or distant galaxy overlays may render above this starfield to enrich the backdrop without altering the tile-based generation.
-These overlays could use noise-generated sprites or large bitmaps and expose toggles in the settings overlay.
+    - `NebulaLayer` renders noise-generated sprites per tile using the existing cache worker and exposes brightness/density sliders.
+    - A distant galaxy overlay draws a low‑resolution bitmap with subtle parallax.
+    - Both layers toggle via the settings menu and respect debug mode flags.
 - Aim for 60 FPS and avoid heavy per‑frame allocations
 - For frequently spawned objects, bullets, asteroids and enemies use simple object pools to reduce garbage collection overhead